DocsUser Guide

 Side-by-side comparison

-The compare board lets you pin up to 4 instances and view all their specs and prices side by side — across providers, regions, or price types.
+The compare board lets you pin selected offers and view specs and prices side by side across providers, regions, or price types.

 How to compare instances